nvs/gem/docs/building-the-map.md

     etc/gem.lua`.
 12. Using the World Editor, make the changes mentioned in the [Map File Changes] (map-file-changes.md) file.
+13. Test the map.
+It is possible that the 'Disarm' ability may not have been created properly.
+If this occurs, then stuns will not work.
+The only known workaround is to repeat step nine and test until they do work.
-13. Use Vexorian's Optimizer (which is included in the repository) to process the map.
+14. Use Vexorian's Optimizer (which is included in the repository) to process the map.
 Simply invokve the build script: `bin/map optimize etc/gem.lua`.
     This will produce both an optimized map file `tmp/gem-optimized.w3x` and a script file `tmp/gem-optimized.w3x.j`.
 Rename the map file as needed to